mexmarv/supabricks/README.md

 ## ClearTunnel Integration

-Supabricks v3.2 includes [ClearTunnel](https://github.com/cleartunnel/cleartunnel) support to expose the FastAPI app publicly from within Databricks Apps, which do not allow incoming ports by default.
+Supabricks v3.2 includes ClearedTunnel support to expose the FastAPI app publicly from within Databricks Apps, which do not allow incoming ports by default.
 This solves the accessibility issue when using Supabricks inside the Databricks environment.

 ## License